zjs81/MeshCore/README.md

 * No dynamic memory allocation, except during setup/begin functions.
 * Use the same brace and indenting style that's in the core source modules.
 (A .clang-format is prob going to be added soon, but please do NOT retroactively re-format existing code.
 This just creates unnecessary diffs that make finding problems harder)

+## Road-Map / To-Do

+There are a number of fairly major feature features in the pipeline, with no particular time-frames attached yet.
+In very rough chronological order:
+- [X] Companion radio: UI redesign
+- [ ] Core: round-trip manual path support
+- [ ] Companion + Apps: support for multiple sub-meshes (and 'off-grid' client repeat mode)
+- [ ] Core: new framework for hosting multiple virtual nodes on one physical device
+- [ ] V2 protocol spec: discussion and concensus around V2 packet protocol, including path hashes, new encryption specs, etc

 ## 📞 Get Support

 - Report bugs and request features on the [GitHub Issues](https://github.com/ripplebiz/MeshCore/issues) page.